From Biographical section of History of Maine - pgs 175-177

 Mr. Libbey was a director of the Manufacturer's National Bank and was a trustee of Coburn Classical Institute.
 He always took a deep interest in Bates College, and only a few years ago donated to that college a large society building known as Libbey Forum.

 Mr. Libbey never took a great part in politics.
 In 1906 he was a candidate for member of the executive council of the State and was elected., serving with great credit during the administration of Governor Cobb.
 He was a member of the sub-committee of that council which selected the site of the school for the feeble-minded, which was then established.
 It has always been claimed by those who understood the facts of that purchase that his business acumen, devoted to the interests of Maine, saved the State many thousands of dollars in the purchase.
 During that term, he gave the State the same good judgment and careful attention to detail as he always gave his own business.
-His associates on the board regarded him as one of the ablest men among them and one of the best councilors which the State ever had.
+His associates on the board regarded him as one of the ablest men among them and one of the best councilors that the State ever had.

 W. Scott Libbey was born in Avon, on August 27, 1851, the son of Asa M. and Joanna B. (Powers) Libbey.
-He was educated in the common schools of Oakland and in Coburn Classical Institute at Waterville.
+He was educated in the common schools of Oakland and Coburn Classical Institute at Waterville.
 He came to Lewiston about 1876, and in 1877 was married to Annie E. Shaw, of Lisbon.
 He died on May 17, 1914.
 Five children were born to them: Truman C., who died in infancy; Mrs. Gertrude Anthony and Harold S. Libbey, of Lewiston; Alla A., of Newton; and W. Scott, Jr., who enlisted in the Navy for the duration of the War.
-There are five grandchildren: Richard, Warren, and Charles Anthony, and Eleanor and Channell Libbey, of Lewiston.
+There are five grandchildren: Richard, Warren, Charles Anthony, and Eleanor and Channell Libbey, of Lewiston.

 August 27, 1892 photo of (l-r) Alla, Gertrude, and Harold